Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### Connecting a camera to the system to capture a video clip of an intrusion

 One of the requirements set for this thesis project is to capture a video clip of a home intrusion.
 The camera which is already connected to the RasPi for the voice control functionality is used in this subchapter as well.
 It is shown in Figure 4 as item (1).
-The VLC player which installation was described in an earlier subchapter, can record the video clip by using the following terminal command:
+The VLC player's installation was described in an earlier subchapter.
+It can record the video clip by using the following terminal command:

 ``` bash
 cvlc v4l2:///dev/video0 \:sout='#transcode{vcodec=mp4v,vb=5000,scale=1,fps=30,acodec=mpga,ab=128,\